Money market accounts vs. savings accounts: What's right for you?

 • Some accounts limit the number of transactions each month.

-Money market vs. savings account: Which should you choose?
+Money market vs. savings account: How to choose?

 Will a money market or a savings account better help you reach your financial goals?
 It depends on your goals and how much you need to save.

-Alex is saving for a dream vacation.
-They'd like to have $4,000 to travel around Europe for three weeks next year.
-So far, they've saved $1,000.
-They can open a savings account with no fees and an interest rate of 1.00% APY.
-Or they can open a money market account with an interest rate of 1.50% APY and no fees if they have more than $5,000 in the account.
-The account charges a $5 monthly fee for balances under $5,000.
-If the balance climbs above $10,000, the interest rate increases to 2.00% APY .
+Let’s say you’re saving for a dream vacation.
+Your goal is to save $4,000 to travel to Europe next year.
+So far, you’ve saved $1,000.
+You can open a savings account with no fees and an interest rate of 1.00% APY, or annual percentage yield.
+Or you can open a money market account with an interest rate of 1.50% APY and no fees if you maintain a minimum balance of $5,000.
+Otherwise, the MMA charges a $5 monthly fee.
+If the balance climbs above $10,000, the interest rate increases to 2.00% APY.

-Since they only have $1,000 so far and their goal is under $5,000, it may make more sense to open a savings account since it doesn't have fees or minimum balances.
+Since you only have $1,000 so far and your goal is under $5,000, it may make more sense to open a savings account since it doesn't have fees or require a minimum balance.

-Keep in mind that it's not necessarily an either/or situation.
-You can open both a savings account and a money market account — using each account for different savings goals.
-Alex can open a savings account for their vacation goal and a money market account for their rainy-day fund.
+Opening both a savings account and a money market account is also an option.
+You could use each account for different savings goals: a savings account for your vacation goal and a money market account for your rainy-day fund.

 Are you ready to expand your savings options?